 General Submissions Information

-Submissions for the Summer 2022 volume of the Harvard Law & Policy Review (HLPR) welcomes articles and essays from law professors, judges, practitioners, policymakers, and students.
+Submissions for the Summer 2022 volume of the Harvard Law & Policy Review (HLPR) have now closed.
+We welcome articles and essays from law professors, judges, practitioners, policymakers, and students.
 Unsolicited articles should be typed and double-spaced in Microsoft Word, and citations should conform to The Bluebook: A Uniform System of Citation (21st ed.
 2020).
 All submissions for the print edition should be submitted through Scholastica or, if necessary, emailed to firstname.lastname@example.org.

-Submissions for the print edition should be sent to HLPR via e-mail: HarvardLPRSubmissions@gmail.com.
-Online essays and contributions to the blog should be sent to Executive Online Editor Isaac Saidel-Goley at: firstname.lastname@example.org.
-Due to the quantity of submissions, HLPR will only reply to emails regarding submissions if we are interested in discussing publication.
+Due to the number of submissions, HLPR will only reply to emails regarding submissions if we are interested in discussing publication.

 HLPR is seeking the following content:

 HLPR publishes two issues each year, in winter and summer.
 We are seeking short, easily readable pieces that are of interest to legal scholars, legal practitioners, judges, legislators, other government officials, and political activists.
-Submitted pieces should be about 5,000-10,000 words and policy-oriented.
+Submitted pieces should be about 15,000-30,000 words and policy-oriented.
 Ideal pieces propose innovative ideas for progressive legal and policy measures related to U.S. domestic policy.
 The submissions process is ongoing, but we typically select pieces for our winter issue by early August and select pieces for our summer issue by early March.
 These dates are for general submissions, not the student note competition.

-HLPR Online publishes guest blog posts and essays from students, practitioners, policymakers and professors.
-We are seeking blog posts (400-600 words) and short (1,000-2,000 words) essays for publication with light editing from HLPR Online staff.
+HLPR Online publishes guest blog posts and essays from students, practitioners, policymakers, and professors.
+We are seeking blog posts (400-600 words) and short essays (1,000-2,000 words) for publication with light editing from the HLPR Online staff.
 Submissions should be written in a less formal style suitable for magazine writing and should contain hyperlinks to sources, but need not contain footnotes.
-Pieces may contain links to the author’s own website and twitter account, but may not contain links to commercial ventures other than publications.
+Pieces may contain links to the author’s own website and Twitter account, but may not contain links to commercial ventures other than publications.